Izchomatik/RevitPluginKit/README.md

 ## Add Revit plug-in ribbon tab

-* Find the starter class where the base interface 'IExternalApplication' for your plugin is defined.
+* Find the starter class where the base interface `IExternalApplication` for your plugin is defined.

-* In 'OnStartup' method implemented by 'IExternalApplication' add 'AddRibbonTab' method, defined in 'RevitPluginKit.Ui.RibbonKit'.
+* In `OnStartup` method implemented by `IExternalApplication` add 'AddRibbonTab' method, defined in `RevitPluginKit.Ui.RibbonKit`.

 	When your plugin is initialized during the start of the Revit session, this method will add a ribbon tab to the Revit upper working panel.

 * Code snippet:

-	'
-    namespace RevitPluginKitTemplate
+    `namespace RevitPluginKitTemplate
     {
         using System.Collections.Generic;
         using Autodesk.Revit.UI;